Air India plane crashes in Ahmedabad; no survivors reported from Boeing 787-8 with 242 people on board

 He told the AP that the "exact figures on casualties" were still being determined.

-A spokesperson for Boeing told CBS News the company was "aware of initial reports" and "working to gather more information."
+A spokesperson for Boeing told CBS News the company was "in contact with Air India regarding Flight 171 and stand ready to support them.
+Our thoughts are with the passengers, crew, first responders and all affected."
 The incident appears to be the first of its kind for the Dreamliner, according to Boeing's April 2025 statistical summary of incidents involving its aircraft.

-Local media reported the plane had crashed into a building housing medical students.
-There were reports of more than 170 fatalities, but no immediate confirmation from authorities.

 The head of India's Directorate General of Civil Aviation, Faiz Ahmed Kidwai, told The Associated Press that flight AI171 crashed five minutes after taking off.
 Live flight tracking website Flight Radar said a final signal was received from Flight AI171 just seconds after it took off.
 The flight path on Flight Radar showed the aircraft traveling southwest from the airport a short distance before the path stopped, and the site said initial data showed the aircraft reached a maximum barometric altitude of 625 feet before it started to descend.